FronkonGames/Before-Commit/README.md

 * `beforeCommit.sizeLimit`: File size limit in MB (default: 100).
 Files larger than this will be highlighted.
 * `beforeCommit.warningColor`: Background color for files that exceed the size limit (default: #ff000033 - semi-transparent red).

-## Known Issues

-- May not work with very large repositories
-- Does not show sizes for submodules

 ## License